dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-fs-extra.md

 However there should be some kind of module that does all of this for me, so I do not have to keep rewriting, or copying and past methods like the readFile method in the above example.
 This is one of the things that fs-extra can take care of for me.

-## fs-extra promisifiys nodes file system methods.
+## fs-extra gives me file system methods that return promises

 For me this is one of the best reasons why to consider adding in fs-extra to a node.js project.
 Each node.js file system module now returns a promise when it is used as a replacement for fs, out of the box.